 White tea is composed of fresh, young tea leaves and buds.
 This tea requires special harvesting within the early spring months, when the weather is most favorable.
 White tea is considered the “champagne of teas” for a few reasons.
 The liquor brews a light, golden tone and, similar to champagne grapes, can only be classified as white tea if it is sourced from China’s Fujian province.
 These teas have lower caffeine levels and have a sweet, mild flavor.

 Green teas brew best between 175°F and 185°F for 3 to 4 minutes.
 Adding a small amount of sugar will take the earthy edge off, but milk or cream will overwhelm the flavor.
 If you’re going to put anything in your green tea, we would recommend a small amount of honey and/or lemon.
 But what about matcha?
-Yes, the famous hyper-green powder is green tea, and it’s made in an entirely different way using a cool whisk.
+Yes, the famous hyper-green powder is green tea, and it’s made in an entirely different way.

 Lastly, we have black tea, the most oxidized, crushed, and withered of the bunch.
 Black tea, aptly named for its richly dark leaves, is oxidized to the max.
 The black tea oxidation process involves withering, rolling, cutting, and drying the leaves, which turns them black, but it brews a lovely rose gold-colored liquor.
 Black tea is high in caffeine content and has bold flavor.
 Just as the camellia sinensis assamica plant stands up to intense heat, the flavor of black tea shines through cream and sugar, but can also obviously be drank straight.
 Our Earl Grey de la Crème plays well with lemon, too.